About Security Analytics and Logging (SAL SaaS) for the ASA

 With the basic Logging and Troubleshooting license, this is how an ASA event reaches the Cisco cloud:

-1. You onboard your ASA to CDO using username and password.
+1. You onboard your ASA to Security Cloud Control using username and password.

 2. You configure the ASA to forward syslog and NSEL events to any one of your SECs as if they were syslog servers and enable logging on the device.